berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 39: Outside of class

- - Complete [TR2 Peerwise Review for E2](https://docs.google.com/document/d/1tY3QpKNjqW3PR1YcbAGsV6HSbUT47bTv1EUx-sv6RwQ) which is due by tomorrow (yes, Saturday) at 12 Noon and will not be accepted late.
-Be sure that all questions are reviewed and improved.
-Wrong or poor questions count against the entire team, not just the author because you are expected to have reviewed and approved them.
-Only once approved, submit to Peerwise.
+ - Complete and submit [TR2 Peerwise Review for E2](https://docs.google.com/document/d/1tY3QpKNjqW3PR1YcbAGsV6HSbUT47bTv1EUx-sv6RwQ) which is due by tomorrow at Noon.
+Only once approved, submit questions to Peerwise.
  - Begin studying for Exam E2
 - Work on [FP2: Planning and Preliminary Video Script](https://docs.google.com/document/d/16lsG7uJKPY1XXHka3-KP-7GiviBg2ePTxUKma_bg7lk).
 This submission is a **preliminary script**.